Jackrabbit, at the Hotel Duniway, is a Portland Charity Cocktail participant.

 Inspired by Kunzer’s success, Travel Portland invited Portland hotels, bars and restaurants to join the effort.
-“Every year, the city of Portland welcomes nearly 9 million visitors, in addition to entertaining residents from across the region,” says Tamara Kennedy-Hill, vice president of community relations at Travel Portland.
+“Every year, the city of Portland welcomes nearly 9 million visitors, in addition to entertaining residents from across the region,” says Tamara Kennedy-Hill, Vice President of Destination Management, Equity, and Community Affairs at Travel Portland.
 “By expanding the Portland Charity Cocktail Program to the city’s broader hospitality industry, we have the opportunity to raise visibility for two tremendous nonprofit organizations while also creating a sustainable funding stream to support important projects within our community.”

 From July 1–Dec.
 31, 2019, donations will go to p:ear.
 Founded in 2002, p:ear builds positive relationships with homeless youth to affirm personal worth and create more meaningful and healthier lives.
 Their programs include education, arts and recreation, as well as job training programs through their barista school, gallery and bike mechanic school.